 Training, qualifications & experience

 I have worked for several charities and have particular experience of working with people struggling through a difficult pregnancy, coping with pregnancy loss and with parents who are grieving the death of a baby.
+I am able to support parents who have experienced birth trauma at any stage of their journey.

 British Association for Counselling & Psychotherapy